ada-ros/tutorial-aeic21/Exercises.md

 # Exercises

 The tutorial is structured in exercises of increasing involvement.
-The initial tasks (`0.x`), that deal with the setting up of the working environment, is **strongly recommended** to be carried out before the start of the tutorial.
+The initial tasks (`0.x`), that deal with the setting up of the working environment, are **strongly recommended** to be carried out before the day of the tutorial.

-In particular, setting up the *Webots* simulator requires a very large download (see task `0.3`).
+In particular, setting up the *Webots* simulator requires a large download of ~1.5GB (see task `0.3`).

-If you find any issues with preparations for the tutorial, please contact me at `amosteo@unizar.es`or open an issue at https://github.com/ada-ros/tutorial-aeic21/issues
+If you find any issues with preparations for the tutorial, please contact me at `amosteo@unizar.es`or open an issue at https://github.com/ada-ros/tutorial-aeic21/issues.

+[TOC]

 ## 0. Setup of the working environment